ECFE Classes and Curriculum

 These FREE classes will give parents and babies the opportunity to explore and learn together.
 Enjoy this time to celebrate and nurture the relationship with your new baby.
 Connect with other new parents about the joys and concerns of parenting an infant.

 As your baby grows into a toddler, you encounter a world of new experiences and milestones together.
-Spend your morning by connecting with others who are experiencing the joys and challenges of parenting.
-There will be time to play and learn through activities planned for you and your curious child and parent discussions will cover topics specific to your child’s emotional and physical growth.
+This will be a time to play and learn together with others who are experiencing the joys and challenges of this age.

 Take time to play with your child at school with this new class.
 You can explore and interact in a variety of ways including doing puzzles, building with wooden blocks, cooking in a make believe kitchen, creating art, playing with playdough, discovering in the sensory table, dancing to music and listening to a story.
 (This could be a second class for families).